plone/documentation/develop/addons/schema-driven-forms/further-reading.rst

 -  The `plone.autoform`_ documentation.
 Explains the raw behaviour of the *plone.autoform* library and its directives.
 -  The `plone.directives.form`_ documentation.
 Lists the form base classes.
--  The `five.grok`_ manual.
-Explains the concepts of grokkers, the Zope Component Architecture, and view component registrations.
 -  The :doc:`Dexterity manual </external/plone.app.dexterity/docs/index>`.
 Illustrates in various sections how *z3c.form* is used in Dexterity.